Skip to main content

 # Create TuringDB client

-client = TuringDB(
+client = TuringDB(host="http://localhost:6666")

-# Create and set working graph
+# Set working graph

-# Create and set new change
+# Create a new change on the graph

 change = client.new_change()